 To see how these apps can look like and evaluate the usability, you can check our video:

 Developing WebRTC based software with end-to-end encryption support doesn’t require using any frameworks.
 But despite the seeming simplicity, browser security standards in WebRTC apps leave no room for concern.
 According to the channel type, WebRTC app uses DTLS (Datagram Transport Layer Security or SRTP (Secure Real-time Transport Protocol) protocol.

 The first one is used for data streams; the second one was designed for media streams.
 The security protocols ensure that the data transfer process is secured with the encryption keys.
-The TLS/SSL standards support allows using secure HTTPS connection.
-End-to-end encryption between the peers will guarantee that no third-party will be able to get access to your data which is particularly important in the case of the enterprise apps.
+The TLS/SSL standards support allows using a secure HTTPS connection.
+End-to-end encryption between the peers will guarantee that no third-party will be able to get access to your data, which is particularly important in the case of the enterprise apps.

-If you follow the trends in the development of chatting apps, it won’t be a secret that the security issues is a source of concern for both users and developers.
+If you follow the trends in the development of chatting apps, it won’t be a secret that the security issues are a source of concern for both users and developers.
 Users become more choosy and increasingly paying attention to the safety level of the messaging apps they use.

 Developers following these intentions of users try to implement the most reliable and cutting-edge end-to-end encryption technologies that provide secure data transmission.
 End-to-end encryption app allows reaching the desired level of data security.
 The best part about E2EE is that even if a third party finds a way to intercept your messages, without a secret key that is stored on your device, there will be no chances to decrypt it.

-Since using communication apps in business involves additional risks associated with data leak, opt for end-to-end encryption software may be crucial.
-To be sure that the functionality of chatting app meets your needs and provides the necessary security level, it’s better to prefer the custom WebRTC apps development over using the existing solutions.
+Since using communication apps in business involves additional risks associated with a data leak, opt for end-to-end encryption software may be crucial.
+To be sure that the functionality of the chatting app meets your needs and provides the necessary security level, it’s better to prefer the custom WebRTC apps development over using the existing solutions.